Medical Marijuana for Alzheimer's Disease in Florida

 Bring a valid Florida ID and neurology records confirming Alzheimer's diagnosis, cognitive assessment results, current medication list.
 A caregiver should accompany the patient to the evaluation.

-Get Certified for Alzheimer's Disease
+Get Your Medical Marijuana Card for Alzheimer's Disease

 Schedule your evaluation with Dr. Stratt.
 Same-day state registry submissions for qualifying patients.